-The MTH Dash-8 contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
-Despite these advanced features, the Dash-8 is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 34).
+The MTH F40PH contains state-of-the art electronics with several built-in automatic features for incredibly realistic operation.
+Despite these advanced features, the 3-rail F40PH is easy to operate with any compatible standard AC transformer (see the compatibility chart on page 25).
+The 2-rail models will operate with any DC power source.
 All models are equipped with an operating smoke system that should be primed with smoke fluid before operating.
-Adding 20 - 25 drops of fluid through the smoke stack should be sufficient.
-If you choose to not prime the smoke unit(s) with fluid, turn the smoke unit switch located under the front drive truck(s) to the OFF position.
-(See Figure 1).
-This will prevent any damage from occurring to the smoke unit when the engine is running without a primed smoke unit.
-For more information see the section on Page 4 on smoke unit operation.
+Adding 10 - 15 drops of fluid through the smoke stack should be sufficient.
+If you choose to not prime the units with fluid, turn the smoke unit switch located under the leading drive truck to the OFF position.
+(See Figure 1) For more information see the section on page 4 on Smoke Unit operation.

-The Dash-8 locomotive is controlled by a ProtoSound® DCRU® electronic reverse unit.
+The 3-rail models are controlled by two DCRUTM electronic reverse units.
 The reverse unit operates in the same manner that all reverse units function by using forward, neutral and reverse states that are entered each time the throttle is turned on and off or by using the transformer direction switch (if so equipped).
+The 2-rail model's direction is controlled through the polarity of the DC power source and operate the same as all 2-rail DC engines.

-Figure 1: Locating The Smoke Unit & ProtoCoupler Slection Switch advanced.
+Figure 1: Switch Locations

+The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
+Once the 3-rail engine is placed on the track, the throttle on the transformer can be advanced.
 You will see that only the engine's lights come on and that only two dings of the ProtoSound bell occur followed by the diesel start-up sounds (on ProtoSound equipped 3-rail models).
 The engine does not run.
-This is known as the RESET state and is explained in more detail beginning on Page 5.
-The ProtoSound® DCRU® will not power the motors until the throttle is turned OFF and then ON again.
+This is known as the RESET state and is explained in more detail beginning on Page 6.
+The DCRUTM will not power the motors until the throttle is turned OFF and then ON again.
 At this point, the engine will now function just like any other electronic or mechanical E-unit.
+On ProtoSound-equipped engines, the diesel engine sounds will change in volume as the engine begins to move.
+The horn can be activated by pressing the whistle button on the transformer just as any horn would be activated.
+See the sections later in this guide, beginning on page 7, for more information on activating the horn and bell sounds.